DiegoCoronel/ceylon-jboss-swarm/README.md

 sure you have Ceylon IDE for [Eclipse][] or [IntelliJ][] installed in your preferred IDE, and import the project.

+To run the project in IntelliJ, open the file

+    source/jaxrs/example/module.ceylon

+and click the green triangle in the gutter.

 [Eclipse]: https://ceylon-lang.org/documentation/1.3/ide/eclipse/
 [IntelliJ]: https://ceylon-lang.org/documentation/1.3/ide/intellij/